2i2c-org/team-compass/meetings/list.md

 - Ensure that the needs and goals of our team members are being met

 Below is a meeting template that many have found useful, and that you may adapt for your own meetings if you wish.

+:::{admonition} One on one meeting template
+:class: dropdown

 ```md
 ## <YYYY-MM-DD>